-This will include assisting special needs students with mobility, communication and personal hygiene, as well as with their school work.
+This will include assisting special needs students with mobility, communication and personal hygiene, as well as, with their school work.
 The students also need help with forming peer relationships and learning how to navigate their environment.

-Aside from grading papers and assignments, EA’s also help with classroom inventory, crafts projects, and classroom displays or bulletin boards.
+Aside from grading papers and assignments, EA’s will also help with classroom inventory, crafts projects, and classroom displays or bulletin boards.
 They help the teachers put together learning plans and help execute them in the best way possible.

 EA’s will help supervise students during noon hour and breaks to ensure students are safe.
-They can help facilitate peer relationships, as well as student-to-educator relationships.
+They can help facilitate peer relationships, as well as, student to educator relationships.
 They will keep records on students’ progress and advise teachers, based on their level of expertise.
 This can include recommending students for speech therapies, and other forms of assistance.

 These can be behavioural modification programs, personal development and any other therapeutic programs required by the students, that EA’s carry out under the supervision of relevant professionals.

-The educational assistant's main role is to assist the teachers, the school, and the students, which is reflected in the various roles they play in supporting everyone involved in the learning process.
+EA’s main role is to assist the teachers, the school, and the students, which is reflected in the various roles they play in supporting everyone involved in the learning process.
 This role will provide you with an opportunity to truly help students excel in their academic lives.